Metamorphosis (Hilary Duff album): Release and promotion

 Marketing people such as Laura Groppe, president of Girls Intelligence Agency, said that the timing of the release of Metamorphosis and other Duff-related products was right because there had been a lack of teen idols since Britney Spears, and that Duff "[is] not too pretty.
 Not too thin.
 Not too anything ... like a little Meg Ryan."
 According to Marketing Evaluations/TvQ, Duff was, in July 2003, the female star most popular with kids aged between six and eleven.
 Amy Doyle, at MTV's vice president of music programming, said Duff was "definitely one of the hot people to watch ...
 She's become the fabric of pop culture with teens right now."
 There was concern from some, however, that Duff could become overexposed, although Duff's manager emphasized his selectiveness against "[i]f something looks cheesy", and that Duff "doesn't want to be all over TV commercials".
 Others, such as Robert Thorne, the CEO of the Olsen twins' Dualstar Entertainment, said that Duff should have stayed with The Walt Disney Company — from which she separated after contract negotiations broke down — to build the Lizzie McGuire franchise and use it to help develop her career into adulthood.
 In spite of this split, the profile of Duff and the album was supported by the DVD release of The Lizzie McGuire Movie and reruns of Lizzie McGuire episodes on the Disney Channel for two seasons.
 Duff herself said that Lizzie McGuire was "a great place to begin my career", but said that "it's exciting to go out on my own" with Metamorphosis.

 Before the release of the album, and beginning in July 2003, Duff and Metamorphosis were given substantial promotional support from MTV, which highlighted "So Yesterday" on Making the Video and Total Request Live; Duff co-hosted the special TRL's All-Star Backyard BBQ.
-"So Yesterday" was released to U.S. Top 40 radio in mid-July, after which it became the "most added" song on the format.
+"So Yesterday" was released to US Top 40 radio in mid-July, after which it became the "most added" song on the format.
 On the internet AOL Music had a marketing relationship with Duff and Metamorphosis: it hosted the premiere of "So Yesterday" and recording a Sessions@AOL broadcast with her, among other content exclusive to AOL members.
 In late September The WB Television Network aired an hour-long Hilary Duff birthday special, and MTV aired an episode of the documentary series Diary that followed Duff through a day.
 A DVD containing music videos, performance and behind-the-scenes footage and bonus features, Hilary Duff: All Access Pass, was released in November.